secure-compilation/SECOMP/README.md

 for running the tests and examples in the `ccs-submission` branch.

-One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where `N` is an optional argument to limit the number of simultaneous jobs:
+One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional argument number `N` can limit the number of simultaneous jobs:

     $ make -jN

-After building once, or after running `make depend`, the command `make proof` can also be used to only check the proofs.
+After building once, or after running `make depend`, the alternative command `make proof` can be used to only check the proofs.

 ## Main branch: `ccs-submission`